Think of Pods in a similar way that you think of light bulbs, and place Pods everywhere you want Wi-Fi. For most homes we recommend 1 per room.

 - Homes with dense walls need Pods closer together than those with light construction.

 - Even moving a Pod to an opposite wall in the same room can help create a stronger and more reliable connection for that Pod.

 - Position the Pods on the inside walls of the home to improve performance.

-If your home is wired and you have available ports, that connect back to a switch or router, in other areas of your home, hardwiring Pods to those ports will improve performance.
+If your home is wired and you have available ports that connect back to a switch or router, hardwiring Pods to those ports to other areas in your home will improve performance.

 - Avoid obstacles in the way of connecting Pods (such as kitchen and laundry appliances, metallic piping, metallic waste bins, or large mirrors)